Title: Montgomery Cares Behavioral Health Program (MCBHP)

 Publications: Kaltman, Stacey, Alter, Carol, Pauk, Jennifer.
 Meeting the Mental Health Needs of Low-Income Immigrants in Primary Care: A Community Adaptation of an Evidence-Based Model, American Journal of Orthopsychiatry: 2011, Vol. 81, No. 4, 543–551

-Target Population: A total of 11,000 patients Low-income uninsured adults residing in Montgomery County receive services at the three partner clinic sites served by the program.
-In 2011 the MCBHP program served 1,161 patients, which represents 10% of the total patient population at the partner clinics.
-Care managers completed 575 evaluations of new patients and the program received a total 1,176 referrals.
+Target Population: In FY2014 a total of 12,673 low-income uninsured adults residing in Montgomery County received services at the five partner clinic sites served by the program.
+The MCBHP program served 1,447 patients, which represents 11% of the total patient population at the partner clinics.

 Date of Implementation: 2005

 Contact: Jennifer Pauk, LCSW-C, MPH, Program Director, MCBHP Primary Care Coalition of Montgomery County Phone: 301-628-3407; E-mail: Jennifer_pauk@primarycarecoalition.org